Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 This flag controls the colors that are displayed and allowed to be chosen for annotations.

 * If set to `true`, annotation colors are displayed for all users.
-* If set to `false`, your annotations are displayed in red, your notes and highlights are displayed in yellow, other user's annotations are displayed in blue (the same is true for the downloaded annotated PDF).
+* If set to `false`, your annotations are displayed in red, your sticky notes and highlights are displayed in yellow, other user's annotations are displayed in blue (the same is true for the downloaded annotated PDF).

 Default value: `true`